goldbergyoni/nodebestpractices/README.thai.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A7-Cross-Site_Scripting_(XSS)" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A7:XSS%20-green.svg" alt=""/></a> <a href="https://www.owasp.org/index.php/Top_10-2017_A1-Injection" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A1:Injection%20-green.svg" alt=""/></a> <a href="https://www.owasp.org/index.php/Top_10-2017_A4-XML_External_Entities_(XXE)" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A4:External%20Entities%20-green.svg" alt=""/></a>

 **ยาวไปไม่อ่าน:** `eval` is evil as it allows executing custom JavaScript code during run time.
 This is not just a performance concern but also an important security concern due to malicious JavaScript code that may be sourced from user input.
-Another language feature that should be avoided is `new Function` constructor. `setTimeout` and `setInterval` should never be passed dynamic JavaScript code either.
+Another language feature that should be avoided is `new ฟังค์ชั่น` constructor. `setTimeout` and `setInterval` should never be passed dynamic JavaScript code either.

-**หรือไม่ก็:** Malicious JavaScript code finds a way into text passed into `eval` or other real-time evaluating JavaScript language functions, and will gain complete access to JavaScript permissions on the page.
+**หรือไม่ก็:** Malicious JavaScript code finds a way into text passed into `eval` or other real-time evaluating JavaScript language ฟังค์ชั่น, and will gain complete access to JavaScript permissions on the page.
 This vulnerability is often manifested as an XSS attack.

 🔗 [**อ่านเพิ่มเติม: Avoid JavaScript eval statements**](./sections/security/avoideval.md)